raoul2000/yii2-workflow/README.md

 ## Configuration

-For this "*Quick start Guide*" we will be using default configuration settings, but remember that *yii2-workflow* is designed to be highly flexible so to adapt to a lot of execution contexts... well at least that was my goal.
+For this "*Quick start Guide*" we will be using **default configuration settings**, but remember that *yii2-workflow* is designed to be highly flexible so to adapt to a lot of execution contexts... well at least that was my goal.

 ## Create A Workflow

-A workflow is defined as a PHP class that implements the `\raoul2000\workflow\source\file\IWorkflowDefinitionProvider ` interface.
-This interface declares the *getDefinition()* method that must return an array representing the workflow itself.
+A workflow is defined as a PHP class that implements the `\raoul2000\workflow\source\file\IWorkflowDefinitionProvider` interface. which declares the *getDefinition()* method.
+This method must return an array representing the workflow definition.

 Let's define a very *simple workflow* that will be used to manage posts in a basic blog system.